SiebenCorgie/marpii/README.md

 Apart from the main crate that is closely related to Vulkan multiple helper crates exist that should make working with vulkan easier.
 Have a look at their READMEs for a description on what they do and how experimental they are.

 - marpii-commands: CommandBuffer helper that captures resources that are needed for the execution of the command buffer.
-- marpii-command-graph: Experimental frame-graph helper.
-Allows defining multiple abstract `Pass`es which are build from `SubPass`es. inter-pass dependencies are found and resource transition is taken care of.
-This basically allows the user to create complex frame graphs easyly.
+- marpii-rmg: Frame-graph helper.
+Allows defining multiple sub `Task`s for a frame.
+Takes care of resources (Buffers/Images), layout and access transitions, pipeline barriers, inter-queue synchronisation etc. You basically only have to register which resources are used for a task, and how the draw/dispatch is done.
+- marpii-rmg-shared: `no_std` crate that defines the resource handles used by RMG's bindless setup.
+Can be used in rust-gpu based shaders for convenient access.
 - marpii-descriptor: Multiple `DescriptorSet` helpers.
 Similar to the command-buffer helper resources are captured to keep the descriptor sets valid.
 Also handles descriptor allocation and freeing for you.

 ### Examples